 Getting here and getting around Rajasthan

-Luckily, as most tourists will be landing into Delhi (India’s capital city) this is right on the gateway to Rajasthan.
+Luckily, as most tourists will be landing in Delhi (India’s capital city) this is right on the gateway to Rajasthan.
 What this means is, you’ll only have to get a short train, bus or plane ride to get into the state of Rajasthan.

 If you wanted to skip Delhi and just head straight on in, you can easily catch an onward flight from the Indira Gandhi International Airport.

-Flights to the likes of Jaipur are only one hour away and saves time.
+Flights to the likes of Jaipur are only one hour away and save time.
 Reputable airlines with competitive prices are JetAirways, Vistara and Air India.
 You can search for flight times and prices via Skyscanner.

 I would highly recommend using Cleartrip for booking all your train travel in India.

 Although you pay a premium, it’s worth it to not have to deal with the horrendous government train system.
 But, you will have to book your journey’s in advance.
 It’s not a ‘show up on the day’ kind of train system unfortunately and due to the population, they book up fast!